 Why do I need quality sleep?

 Sleep is a vital, often neglected, component of every person's overall health and well-being.
 Why?
 Because it enables your body to repair itself and recharge for another day.
-We think skimping on sleep can help us squeez extra work hours, but we could not be further away from the truth.
+We think skimping on sleep can help us squeeze in extra work, but we could not be further away from the truth.
 A solid, undisturbed 8 hours of sleep boosts our energy levels, improves focus and helps us concentrate better, which in turn means, you can get a lot more work done in fewer hours than you would if you were working sleep deprived.

 That’s not all, sleep is also one of the key pillars of maintaining a healthy lifestyle and better endurance and stamina during workouts.